For Printers:

 BARCODING:

-Every mailpiece must include a mail panel which can hold an address and a barcode (which allows for a discount of approximately 3 cents on postage).
-A USPC approved Postnet barcode is approximately 3 inches long and 1/4 inch tall.
-This barcode must be printed AT LEAST 1/2 INCH FROM THE EDGE OF THE MAILPIECE and must be at least 1/8 inch from any other text/art (including verticle lines on postcards).
+A mailpiece will include a mail panel which can hold an address and an Intelligent Mail Barcode.
+A USPC approved IMB is approximately 3 inches long and 1/4 inch tall.
+This barcode must be printed AT LEAST 1/2 INCH FROM THE LEFT EDGE OF THE MAILPIECE and must be at least 1/8 inch from any other text/art (including verticle lines on postcards).
 This barcode is printed in black and must be on a solid white (or other very light colored) area (speckles, screened graphics and dark colors tend to cause barcode misreads).

 MAILPIECE DIMENSIONS: